 Hudson’s unique, tangential-exit pigtail eliminates the large clearance required for the connectors on most motors

 Designed for Rugged Reliability

-- Hudson’s precision bearings are oversized to decrease wear and to avoid premature failure when used in applications with radial (side) loading.
+- Hudson servo motors use oversized, precision bearings to decrease wear and to avoid premature failure when used in applications with radial (side) loading.
 The bearings are also permanently sealed with high-performance grease to reduce friction and motor noise, and eliminate bearing maintenance

 - In all brushless motor stators, the windings at the ends of the stator are not in contact with the stator iron, and are therefore not as well heat-sinked as the more embedded windings.
-In Hudsons, we machine form these exposed end-turns, densely packing them, so that effectively they become a single thermal mass.
+In Hudson brushless motors, we machine form these exposed end-turns, densely packing them, so that effectively they become a single thermal mass.
 This helps protect them against spot-overheating and burn-out.

 - The neodymium-rich permanent magnets have a thick nickel-plating to be highly resistant to corrosion and hydrogen absorption which cause brittleness in rare-earth magnets and eventually lead to decrepitation (crumbling into powder).